Westcombe Park: Public houses

-There are two public house in the Westcombe Park area - the Royal Standard (from which the Standard area takes its name) on the corner of Vanbrugh Park and Stratheden Road - and The Green Goddess, which opened in July 2022 in a former bank building immediately opposite the Royal Standard.
-There are four others nearby: the Angerstein Hotel and The River Ale House on Woolwich Road to the north, the Duke of Greenwich (formerly the Vanbrugh Tavern) on Colomb Street to the west, and the British Oak on Old Dover Road to the southeast.
+There are two public house in the Westcombe Park area - the Royal Standard (from which the Standard area takes its name) on the corner of Vanbrugh Park and Stratheden Road - and The Green Goddess, which opened in July 2022 in a former Barclays Bank building directly opposite the Royal Standard.
+There are four others nearby: the Angerstein Hotel and The River Ale House on Woolwich Road to the north, the Vanbrugh Tavern (briefly renamed the Duke of Greenwich) on Colomb Street to the west, and the British Oak on Old Dover Road to the southeast.
 There are also two licensed restaurants on Station Crescent, near Westcombe Park station, and a licensed bar in Mycenae House.

 Healthcare

 There are several dental and general practitioner surgeries around the Standard.
-Since the 2001 closure and later demolition of Greenwich District Hospital, situated at the northern end of Maze Hill, the nearest hospital is the Queen Elizabeth Hospital, London.
+Since the 2001 closure and later demolition of Greenwich District Hospital, situated at the northern end of Maze Hill, the nearest hospital is the Queen Elizabeth Hospital, London (run by Lewisham and Greenwich NHS Trust, which also manages University Hospital Lewisham - slightly further away).

 Blackheath also has a notable number of 'alternative' health practitioners, e.g.: acupuncture, homeopathy, hypnosis, chiropracty and crystal healing.

 Sport

 Various sporting events take place in or close to Westcombe Park.
-Rectory Field, formerly the home of Blackheath rugby club, is located to the east.
+Rectory Field, formerly the home of Blackheath rugby club, is located to the east, as is The Valley, home of Charlton Athletic football club.
 To the west, Greenwich Park hosts cricket matches and has tennis courts; to the southwest, Blackheath common is used for cricket and football; both park and common are popular with joggers and walkers.
 The London Marathon (which starts on Blackheath common) and (from 2008 to 2013) the Run to the Beat half marathon routes both took runners though the Westcombe Park area each year.

 Westcombe Park rugby club was originally formed in Westcombe Park in 1904.
 Having since played on fields in Lee, Shooter's Hill and Sidcup, it currently operates from a sports ground in Orpington.